ferrerj/Shorthand/README.md

 There are not many external rules made yet, however the goal is to build out a robust library of common app functions and data displaying widgets to simplify full stack development.

 The best example available right now is the InternetList, which builds a flutter list using a JSON array that just simply works.

+### Internal Rules

+Internal Rules are used to build the API map used in the MapServer (detailed below).
+They are the link between the two core concepts of this framework.

+The MapServer does routing based on a Map<String, (Function||Map)> structure and these rules build the map to be used by the server, as such there should only be one internal rule per function or variable.

+For example, the @EndPoint rule designates a full URL and the remainder of the URL components are passed as a list, while @Route, builds a Map in the map for additional routes.

+Not all internal rules require a function or a map, @StaticContent may be used to load a file or sting into memory and loads it into a function to be called by the MapServer.

 ## MapServer